 Third wave coffee as a term was first used by Trish Rothgeb back in 2002 in Roasters Guild Publication, which defined three coffee “waves”.

 Consumers in this wave are much more interested in a great cup of coffee that combines a variety of unusual aromas and flavours.
-In this wave, coffee is becoming more and more inspired by wine, people care much more about the origin of coffee, the processing processes and the way it is prepared.
+In this wave, coffee is becoming more and more inspired by wine, people care much more about the origin of coffee, the processing and the way it is prepared.

 Baristas have gained a lot of attention in this wave because it’s them and their knowledge that leads to creating a great cup of coffee that can make your day.
 Before, a barista was just someone who made your coffee.
-Nowadays, a good barista knows the whole process, from the selection of green coffee to the perfect preparation.
+Nowadays, a good barista knows the whole process, from choosing the green coffee to the perfect preparation.
 All with the aim of preserving the coffee’s specific characteristics.

 In the same vein, we can also speak of the roaster, who has transformed himself from a worker into a highly skilled specialist whose work now resembles that of a laboratory more than a factory.